 |

-Here are two companies we are aware of that can provide this type of
+Here are three companies we are aware of that can provide this type of service:

 For pricing and availability of equipment please contact these companies